yangyangyang127/PointCLIP_V2/zeroshot_cls/README.md

 ## Get Started

 ### Zero-shot Classification
 Edit the running command in `zeroshot_cls.sh`, e.g. config file and output directory.
-Then run Zero-shot classification:
+Then run zero-shot classification:
 ```bash
 bash zeroshot.sh
 ```
-The dataset can be change by commenting or uncommenting line 4 and 5, i.e.
+The dataset can be changed by commenting or uncommenting line 4 and 5, i.e.
 ```bash
 #DATASET=modelnet40
 DATASET=scanobjectnn